ocpi/ocpi/bo_tariffs.md

 Any changes to the Tariff(s) in the CPO system are send to the eMSP system by calling [PUT](#322-put-method) on the eMSPs Tariffs endpoint with the updated Tariff(s).

-When the CPO deletes Tariff(s), they will update the eMSPs systems by calling [DELETE](#323-delete-method) on the eMSPs Tariffs endpoint, with a list of IDs of the Tariffs that are deleted.
+When the CPO deletes a Tariff, they will update the eMSPs systems by calling [DELETE](#323-delete-method) on the eMSPs Tariffs endpoint, with the ID of the Tariff that is deleted.

 ### 2.2 Pull model